jecGrimm/Recap/README.md

 -> monolingual: English (Gemma also is mostly trained on english data) -> quality of the summaries
 -> harmful content in old books
+- NER: Model is trained on news domain (CoNLL-2003)

 ## Experiment Setup
 ### Models